tengai650/SnapDup/README.md

 ------------------
     java -jar snapdup.jar

-    If your Linux installation of OpenJDK does include javaFX you can download from: https://chriswhocodes.com/downloads/openjfx-8-sdk-overlay-linux-amd64.zip
+    If your Linux installation of OpenJDK does not include javaFX you can download from: https://chriswhocodes.com/downloads/openjfx-8-sdk-overlay-linux-amd64.zip

     To install 'openjfx-8-sdk-overlay-linux-amd64.zip' use script: